• Home

 Not only did the bacon get crispy, the sugar got crunchy too, for some amazing texture and flavor.

-Vanessa was waiting to go to a friend’s house, but stuck around until these sweet and spicy bacon wrapped meatballs came out of the oven so that she could taste one.
-She thought they were fabulous and wanted to bring some with to her friend’s house to share, but since I hadn’t photographed them yet, I had to tell her no.
+My daughter was waiting to go to a friend’s house but stuck around until these sweet and spicy bacon-wrapped meatballs came out of the oven so that she could taste one.
+She thought they were fabulous and wanted to bring some with her to her friend’s house to share!

 Sweet and Spicy Bacon Wrapped Meatballs